Kendall Schmidt: 2001–2013: Career beginning and Big Time Rush

-In 2001 Schmidt soon landed recurring roles on General Hospital, Titus, Raising Dad, Gilmore Girls and CSI: Miami.
+In 2001, Schmidt landed recurring roles on General Hospital, Titus, Raising Dad, Gilmore Girls and CSI: Miami.
 He guest-starred on a variety of TV shows, including ER, MADtv, Frasier and Phil of the Future.
 Most recently, Kendall guest starred on Without a Trace and Ghost Whisperer.
 On the big screen, he has appeared in Minority Report and According to Spencer.